cmkeys/DOD-research-and-development-FY-21-cmkeys/README.md

-# DOD-research-and-development-FY-21-cmkeys
+# Department of Defense R&D Funding: FY21 Geographic Distribution Estimates

-The goal of these scripts is to answer the following question: where is the Department of Defense (DoD) spending its Research & Development dollars?
+The goal of these scripts is to answer the following question: where is the Department of Defense (DoD) spending its Research & Development (R&D) dollars?

 DoD R&D Projects are sorted into 8 Budget Activities:
 01 – Basic Research